 12. Large Dining Set

 Farmhouse style reminds us of cozy gatherings and homecooked meals, so bring that feeling to your alfresco space with a large outdoor dining set.
 Gather your family for hearty dinners year after year around a dining table and chair set that fits the farmhouse theme and fares well in any weather.

 If your outdoor kitchen has an adjacent bar area, that’s prime real estate for rustic decor.
-Search for treasures at antique stores, estate sales, second-hand shops, or make your own.
-Weathered signs, wood paneling, distressed metal, or leather details—the pastoral-inspired possibilities are endless.
+You can make your own or search for treasures at antique stores, estate sales, or second-hand shops.
+Weathered signs, wood paneling, distressed metal, and leather details—the pastoral-inspired possibilities are endless.

 Boho and farmhouse flair merge in an all-weather daybed swing, and it will quickly become the coziest spot on your deck.
 This relaxing piece can be piled high with rustic or eclectic pillows and blankets to create a homey place for cuddling, napping, or reading.

 If you have the space in your backyard, take the farmhouse theme to an entirely new level by building a charming she shed.
 Add a cozy porch out front, a wood-burning stove inside, and a pair of rocking chairs, and you have a rustic retreat where you can go unwind.

 Farmhouse decor is still in style.
 The theme is approachable and easy to achieve, which is why many homeowners love this look.
 Plus, designers and DIYers alike have adapted the style to fit their tastes, keeping the trend alive and well.

 The country farmhouse style, also called “French farmhouse,” is a rustic yet romantic motif.
 You can achieve this style by pairing distressed wooden pieces with plush seating, curvy decor, and gilded accents.